pfeifer-j/visualization/README.md

 ---

-For questions, feedback, or support, please refer to the GitHub issues or contact the maintainer directly.
+For questions, feedback, or support, please refer to the GitHub issues or contact me directly.